The Himba tribe of Namibia is one of the last few semi-nomadic indigenous groups in the world.

 - Warm jacket: If your trip includes the Atlantic coast you’ll find a really chilly weather especially at night so don’t forget a warm jacket.
 It was not the case during our trip, but even in the rest of the country it can get really cold at night so you may need to use a jacket every day.
 Kuhl Spyfire Hoody is perfect in this case.

 - A sweater or, even better, a micro fleece – these are usually lightweight.
-Something like Kuhl Alska and Kuhl Lea Pullover.
+Something like Kuhl Solace Sweaterand Kuhl Lea Pullover.

 Books about Himbas by people involved in the community and wildlife conservation